 Also included are the necessary SuSe Linux Licenses, Smartnet 24x7x4 day support for the Cisco hardware, as well as licenses, and first-year maintenance for EMC or NetApp storage as required.

-Customers who don’t want to run into the hassle of reading a high number of interlinked SAP notes before any HANA patch can use the Cisco HANA remote operation service which keep sensitive data on premise and will be managed in a cloud like style without compromising security.
+Customers who don’t want to run into the hassle of reading a high number of interlinked SAP notes before any HANA patch can use the Cisco HANA remote operation service which keeps sensitive data on-premise and will be managed in a cloud-like style without compromising security.